MicroEJ/docs/ApplicationDeveloperGuide/debug.rst

    MicroEJ Development Tools Overview of the Debugger on Simulator

+.. _application_debugger_on_board:

 Debug on Board
 --------------

-To debug an application on Board, first run the MicroEJ debugger proxy see :ref:`here <MicroEJ-Debugger-Proxy>`, and run a Remote Java Application launcher:
+To debug an application on Board, first run the :ref:`MicroEJ debugger proxy <MicroEJ-Debugger-Proxy>`, and run a Remote Java Application launch:

-- Go to `Run ` > `Debug Configurations` > `Remote Java Application`
+- Go to :guilabel:`Run` > :guilabel:`Debug Configurations` > :guilabel:`Remote Java Application`

 - Set the informations about the project to debug, the proxy connections properties, etc.

-- Click on `Debug`
+- Click on :guilabel:`Debug`

 .. figure:: images/debug2.png
    :alt: MicroEJ Development Tools Overview of the Remote Java Application Launch